pingcap/community/rfc/2019-12-07-fuzz-and-auto-debug.md

 ## Abstract

 There is a lot of uncertainty in Chaos and Fuzz test of complicated software like TiDB.
-Developers often costs a few of weeks to localize the root cause.
-This proposal may help on this with fuzz mutation and auto debug.
+Developers often cost a few of weeks to locate the root cause.
+This proposal may help to improve this with fuzz mutation and auto debug.